Doc Edwards: Coaching and managing career

 His allegiance to the Indians was finally rewarded in 1987, when he was hired to replace Pat Corrales as the manager of the big league club in midseason.
 Unfortunately for Edwards, the Indians futility continued (they had only two winning seasons between 1968 and 1987).
 On a positive note, despite the Indians finishing dead last that season, his 30-45 record through the remainder of the season was enough to garner a vote for the AL Manager of the Year Award.
 In his only full season in 1988, the Indians showed a 17-game improvement over the previous season, finishing 78-84 in the loaded AL East.

 With hopes of continued improvement in 1989, the Tribe started 54-54 and found themselves within 11/2 games of first place in early August.
 But the team lost 24 of their next 35 games to fall from contention.
 On September 10, with a 65-78 record, Edwards was relieved of his duties with 19 games remaining in the 1989 season and replaced by scout John Hart.

 Edwards also managed the independent Atlantic City Surf to the championship during their inaugural season of the Atlantic League of Professional Baseball in 1998.
 He was the manager for the San Angelo Colts, a team in the independent United League Baseball, through 2014, having managed this team for 6 years.

 At the 2006 National Baseball Hall of Fame induction ceremony, new inductee Bruce Sutter thanked Doc Edwards for his help in developing Sutter's signature split-finger fastball while managing Sutter with the Midland Cubs of the Texas League in 1975.

+Managerial Record

 Awards

 On September 2, 2009, Edwards was awarded the 2009 United League Baseball Manager of the Year award.